fhiso/legacy-format/serialisation.md

     - A *serialisation metadata* *tagged structure* with *tag* "`SCHMA`" and no *payload*, with *substructures* encoding the *ELF Schema*; see {§schema} for details.

-    - Each *tagged structure* with the *superstructure type identifier* `elf:Metadata`, in an order consistent with the partial order imposed on *metadata*.
+    - Each *tagged structure* with the *superstructure type identifier* `elf:Metadata`, in an order consistent with the partial order of *structures* present in the *metadata*.

 2. Each *tagged structure* with the *superstructure type identifier* `elf:Document`, in arbitrary order.